apache/doris-website/versioned_docs/version-3.0/admin-manual/data-admin/ccr/overview.md

 - **Target Cluster**: The target cluster for cross-cluster synchronization.
 - **binlog**: The change log of the source cluster, which includes schema and data changes.
 - **Syncer**: A lightweight process responsible for synchronizing data.
-- **Upstream**: Refers to the upstream database in database-level jobs and the upstream table in table-level jobs.
+- **Upstream**: Refers to the upstream database in database-level tasks and the upstream table in table-level tasks.
-- **Downstream**: Refers to the downstream database in database-level jobs and the downstream table in table-level jobs.
+- **Downstream**: Refers to the downstream database in database-level tasks and the downstream table in table-level tasks.

 ### Architecture Description